 History

 Haskell County's first director was Earl Jeffery.
-The director in LeFlore when Community Action began was Wallace Heatley who was soon rep Kirk.
-Latimer County, approved in 1966, hired Mr. Bill Beck as Direct 1967.
+The director in LeFlore was Wallace Heatley, and Latimer County, approved in 1966, hired Mr. Bill Beck as Director in 1967.

 Among the earliest programs initiated by KI BOIS Community Action was Head Start, beginning while there were still single county agencies.
-By the summer of 1966, classes were starting and this program has grown to the extent that 1000+ children are enrolled in KI BOIS Community Action Head Start and Pre-K which was directed by Carolyn Jeffrey, Reba Dunn and Donna Carolan.
-Other early programs were U.S. Dept. of Labor Manpower programs which Earl Jeffrey directed upon his return from the armed forces.
+By the summer of 1966, classes were starting and this program has grown to the extent that 1000+ children were enrolled in KI BOIS Community Action Head Start and Pre-K, which was directed by Carolyn Jeffrey, Reba Dunn, Becky Hickman and Donna Carolan, respectively.
+Other early programs were U.S. Dept. of Labor Manpower programs, which Earl Jeffrey directed upon his return from the Armed Forces.

 Some more familiar names associated with the early days of Community Action in the KI BOIS Community Action arena are Marie Holley (later Morrison), Richard Baldwin, Reba Dunn, Joy Roye, Pauline King, Becky Hickman, Louise Searles, Jerry Barlow, Sharon Hickman, Faye Shoat, Barbara Walden, Brenda Daniels, Louise Gregory, Betty Nolen, Helen Scyrkels, E.A.
 Caldwell, Allene Williams, Phyllis Murphy and others too numerous to mention.